dinshaw/dinshaw.github.io/full-outline.md

 * [SLIDE] The Wall Dev2DevOps

 # Hello and thanks for coming to Dev to DevOps.
 * My name is Dinshaw.
-That's one word; that's my first name.
 * I work at Constant Contact as a developer and I have nothing to do with operations.
 * The closest I have come to deployments is complaining when they don't go smoothly.
 * I rarely ever log into one of our CentOS boxes, which the application that I worked on for the last two years runs on.
+* My job description does not say that I need to know my way around our production environment.
 * This is a problem.
-* My job description does not say that I need to know my way around our production environment.
-* This is not uncommon, in our industry, and one of the  fall-outs from this separation of Dev and Ops is that a wall of mistrust and disrespect has gone up between the two.
+* This is not uncommon.
-* Recently, over the last 5 or 6 years, our community is realizing that it is  time for a change.
+* But our industry is starting to realize that the separation between the roles of Development and Operations, the 'wall' that we as developers may or may not 'throw our code over', is not a great way to do business and that it is time for a change.

 ## Law of the Instrument
 * [SLIDE] Law of the Instrument